 Patrice and I are spending Christmas with Michelle and Nigel in Horsmonden, UK.
 We had met them a week ago in Calais to drive to Bruges, Belgium, for the Christmas Market, then onto England to spend the holidays with the grandchildren.
 It was as good as it gets.

-We boys went to the Imperial War Museum, and the girls went to the Lion, Witch, and Wardrobe.
-The Imperial War Museum does not, I assure you, push war.
+We boys went to the Imperial War Museum, and the girls went to see Lion, Witch, and Wardrobe.
 Nigel and I went slowly through the WWI and Holocaust floors.
 We will go again some other day to the WWII exhibits.
 The boys spent most of their time in the ‘war games room. ( : – (

 Putin’s conduct in the Ukraine War is familiar to me.
 The denouement of the novel I am working on now, Resurrection, takes place during the Yugoslavia civil war circa 1992.
 The Serbian Army, like the Russian Army, was artillery-heavy.
 It destroyed everything and everyone in its path.
 A rapacious Serbian president Slobodan Milosevic in league with the thug Croatian President Tudjman, fell upon Bosnia-Hersogovina to aggrandize their fiefdoms.